Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 It can be scary as hell.
 Things like this call for us to have faith in ourselves and take a leap.
 And nothing is ever certain.
 But if you stand still so many things will pass you by and you’ll be left with those ‘what if’ feelings.
 That sucks a heck of a lot more than trying and failing.

 Graves Disease inspired me to go back to school.
-It encouraged me to leave a job that was draining me and embark on a strange journey as a writer and free agent.
+It encouraged me to leave a job that was draining me and embark on this strange journey as a writer.
 Something that terrified me, but has become a crazy interesting and fulfilling experience.
 I started my own website with absolutely no idea what I was doing (and sometimes I still don’t).
 And I picked up a camera and began to document my journey as a health-esteemie.

 I have big dreams and I’ve been chasing them with vigor.
 There are no guarantees.
 But in life there never really are.

 Sometimes things work out, sometimes they don’t.
 But they always lead us somewhere.
 And embracing my passions and following my heart has never led me astray.
-Especially over the last five years.
+Especially over the last seven years.

-It’s been an astonishing, life altering, exhilarating five years.
+It’s been an astonishing, life altering, exhilarating time.
 I have never been so vulnerable, but I’ve also never been so enlivened.

-I’ve learned so much and I know that if I continue to live my life with these building blocks at it’s heart I’ll be ok.
+I’ve learned so much from Graves Disease and I know that if I continue to love and care for myself things will be ok. <3

 You’re a priority, you matter and so do your thoughts, feelings and dreams.
 You deserve love, joy and vibrant health.
 It’s out there waiting for you.
 Go get it.

-Thank you for all of your love and support these past five years!
+Thank you for all of your love and support these past seven years!
 I’m so grateful!
 Here’s to many more thriving.

 Health and love,